FredrikSorensson/RMQMsgTool/README.md

 should do the trick.

+After that, it should start in the normal way you execute pyhton scripts on your platform.
+On linux, do

+ > ./rmqmsgtool.py

+with the script in the current directory.

+## Browsing capabilities

 Note on browsing: The tool performs browsing using a simple trick.
 It starts a transaction before reading the first message, keeps the